 - Get out of town!
 We know your time in Austin is short, but a day in the Texas Hill Country can be a chill way to spend your day.
-Discover breweries, distilleries, or get out on the water at one of our many lakes and river floats.
+We recommend a day of BBQ + Texas Distilleries on the In Fine Spirits: Texas Distillery Tour

 Where to Stay:

 Bachelor party groups in Austin have two main options for lodging: vacation home (such as Airbnb or locally founded Homeaway) or hotel.
 It really depends on the vibe you’re going for and the neighborhood you want to be in.
 Here are a few of our favorites.

 The pros of downtown lodging are many and obvious.
 Being walking distance to attractions such as Sixth Street, Rainey Street, and hot restaurants will save a lot on late-night transportation.
 You’ll be right in the middle of the action, making it easy for the group to split up if someone wants to go home early or forgot their jacket.
 Potential negatives include noise…it’s fun if you’re making it but not so much if you’re trying to catch some Zzz’s!
 It is also typically more expensive than other neighborhoods.
 Last, you’re more or less restricted to hotels with this option, although there are a few condos for rent.

 We love: Hotel Van Zandt, The Westin